gsc2001/Face-Recognizer/README.md

 ## Instructions
 * To detect
     - just click **Detect**.
-    - Press **q** to close the 'Video' window.
-Cross icon doesn't work.
+    - Press **q** to close the 'Video' window or click the cross icon.
-    Seeking some help to make it work. :cry: .
 * To scan a new face:
     - Enter your name in given area.
     - Click **Scan**.
-    - When no warnings are shown and a rectangle is around your face, press **q** to scan your face
+    - When no warnings are shown and a rectangle is around your face, press **q** to scan your face or just close the window with cross icon.

 #### Contact
 Feel free to contact me at: